 15 May 2018

 We in the law department were so sorry to learn of the death of our dearest friend and colleague Professor Effa Okupa, who died of a brain tumour in the early hours of Wednesday morning, 2 May, just three days short of her 83rd birthday.
 Effa, who was from Edo State in Nigeria, came to Britain in 1954.
-Their son, Kwesi, we are pleased to note, became a barrister.
+She married and had a son, Kwesi, who we are happy to note became a barrister.
 In middle age, his mother decided to follow his lead and to study law.
 She graduated with an LLB from UCL in 1989, which she followed up with an LLM in 1990, before moving to SOAS to undertake a PhD under the supervision of Werner Menski.
 Their joint interest in comparative laws of the family and customary laws led to a thesis titled: “Ethno-jurisprudence of children’s rights: A study of the Himba of Namibia” The examiners commended her on the excellence of her ethnographic research and passed the thesis without amendments in May 1996.
 She went on to publish two books, one on Namibia and the impact of German colonialism, the other a bibliography of customary law.

 Her love of the Himba people took her back to Namibia numerous times, where she established links with the University of Namibia (UNAM), for whom she continued to teach about customary law until she was taken ill in Namibia in February this year.
 It was her initiative, and the active support of Werner Menski, that led to UNAM and SOAS establishing a Special Programme that brought Namibian law students to SOAS for a month to study alongside our own students.
 The programme, which lasted from 2004-2008, threw up a lot of logistical challenges: where would they live, how would they be funded?
 Mama Doc, as she came to be known, took care of all that, housing some students in her own home.
 Our students benefitted enormously from their interactions and our core first year course, Legal Systems of Asia and Africa, was enriched immeasurably by their input.
 Responding to her death, Professor Mashood Baderin reminisced about the gratitude of the UNAM students for her generosity.
 It is worth noting that three of those students have gone on to do Masters programmes at Oxford and two have proceeded to do doctorates.
 She never stopped trying to help African students and left her PhD gown with the instruction: "No African woman should fail to graduate because she cannot afford a gown."